Weekly Events

 View Event →

-Hope for Recovery - NEW GROUP - with Kass
+Hope for Recovery - NEW GROUP with Kass

 This group will help provide hope for recovery, enhance motivation for support, and increased feelings of connectedness and belonging for those who experience eating disorders and body dysmorphia/challenges.
-All discussion will come from a trauma-informed lens.
+All discussions will come from a trauma-informed lens.

-Mondays - 12:30 - 1:30 pm
+Mondays - 12:30pm - 1:30pm

 Click here to join the group virtually